 Previous GeneCards Identifiers for CCNB3 Gene

 The protein encoded by this gene belongs to the highly conserved cyclin family, whose members are characterized by a dramatic periodicity in protein abundance through the cell cycle.
 Cyclins function as positive regulators of cyclin-dependent kinases (CDKs), and thereby play an essential role in the control of the cell cycle.
 Different cyclins exhibit distinct expression and degradation patterns, which contribute to the temporal coordination of each mitotic event.
 Studies of similar genes in chicken and drosophila suggest that this cyclin may associate with CDC2 and CDK2 kinases, and may be required for proper spindle reorganization and restoration of the interphase nucleus.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene. [provided by RefSeq, Oct 2011]

 GeneCards Summary for CCNB3 Gene

 CCNB3 (Cyclin B3) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and GPCR Pathway.
-GO annotations related to this gene include protein kinase binding.
-An important paralog of this gene is CCND2.
+Diseases associated with CCNB3 include Pregnancy Loss, Recurrent 1 and Bone Sarcoma.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Cyclins and Cell Cycle Regulation.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
+An important paralog of this gene is CCNA1.